cooperaj/wow-armory-character/readme.txt

 = 0.9 =
 * The initial release of the plugin.

+== Upgrade Notice ==

+= 0.9.3 =
+Prior to this version the plugin was non-functional on anything less then PHP 5.3.
+If your running 5.2 then it should now work.

+= 0.9.1 =
+Numerous bug fixes plus the addition of support for the KR and TW regions.

 == Development Version ==

 The development version, as well as all the tagged releases of this project, are hosted on